Ravitheja1289-dot/deep-logic-ai/README.md

 - Line item extraction relies on pdfplumber table detection quality
 - Duplicate detection requires supplier_tax_id for reliable matching

+## Integration with Larger Systems

+This service is designed to be a composable part of a larger document processing pipeline.

+- **API Integration**: Downstream systems (e.g., an ERP or AP automation platform) can call the `POST /validate-json` endpoint to validate invoice data extracted by other OCR tools.
+Alternatively, the `POST /extract-and-validate-pdfs` endpoint can be used as a self-contained extraction service.
+- **Event-Driven Architecture**: The CLI can be triggered by file system watchers or cron jobs.
+For a more robust setup, you could wrap the CLI or API calls in a worker (e.g., Celery, temporal.io) that consumes messages from a queue (SQS, RabbitMQ) whenever a new invoice is uploaded to S3.
+- **Containerization**: The application is stateless and can be easily containerized (Docker) and deployed to Kubernetes or serverless containers (AWS Fargate, Google Cloud Run).
+Health checks (`/health`) are ready for orchestrator liveness probes.

 ## Video Demo

 [Google Drive Link - Placeholder](https://drive.google.com/your-demo-link-here)